DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 #### Mutual TLS Authentication

 Block all requests that do not have a valid client certificate for Mutual TLS (mTLS) authentication on a specific hostname.
+In this scenario, mTLS refers to the connection between the client and Cloudflare.

 ![waf-custom-rule-for-mtls](img/waf-custom-rule-for-mtls.png)